 WMU offers several learning communities that are a great way to make friends and connect with other students who share your personal or educational interests.

 First-year students can live in any residence hall except the university apartments, which are for upper-level students.
 Most first-year students live in the Valley, followed by the Western Heights complex.

 Traditional halls are charged a flat rate, so most halls are the same price.
 What will differentiate your cost is if you chose a single room, the meal plan you choose, or if you opt to live in the Western Heights complex.

 What are the choices for transfer students?

-The residence halls have two different transfer communities, Fox Transfer Hall and Tenzing House.
-Both communities are designed to ease your transition to WMU, where activities and social events focus on connecting residents with other students, the campus and Kalamazoo.
+Transfer students can live anywhere other than Western Heights.
+Many choose Shilling Hall, a transfer learning community.
+The community is designed to ease your transition to WMU by hosting activities and social events that focus on connecting residents with other students, the campus and Kalamazoo.

-If you still have questions, we’ll be happy to go over your housing options with you.
+If you still have questions, we will be happy to go over your housing options with you.
 Please contact us online or call Residence Life at (269) 387-4735.